 The principle of autonomy and self-determination acknowledges the right of individuals to make their own decisions, and serves to ensure that respondents participate voluntarily.
-Before being able to provide informed consent, they need to be informed what the study is about (i.e. its goals, methods, possible risks and benefits) and what is expected of them.
-This information should be provided in a way that they can easily understand, i.e. the information sheet and consent form should be in plain language and must be in a language that the prospective participant is fluent in.
-This ensures that consent is truly informed and voluntary, i.e. participants are not misled or coerced into participating.
+Before being able to provide informed consent, prospective participants need to be informed what the study is about (i.e. its goals, methods, possible risks and benefits) and what is expected of them.
+The aim is to ensure that consent is truly informed and voluntary, i.e. participants are not misled or coerced into participating.